SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

 SurveyBods is a legit survey site that does pay you for completing the surveys that they offer.

-But its high payment threshold, poor website planning, region limitation and lack of support options makes it really a bad choice.
+But its high payment threshold, poor website planning, that they are not clear about their region limitation, and lack of support options makes it really a less than ideal choice, in my opinion.

 If you are looking for survey sites that will give you the best possible user experience and allow you to earn a decent amount of income, I recommend you check out the best survey sites in your country instead.